Now is probably not the best time to be setting off on a globetrotting bike trip.

 The Comfort Plus S.I. (and comparable mattresses from other manufacturers) is for riders who seriously value a comfortable night’s sleep, and don’t mind carrying a little extra weight to get it.

-- Buy the Sea To Summit Comfort Plus S.I. in the USA from Backcountry.com or Moosejaw.
+Buy the Sea To Summit Comfort Plus S.I. in Canada from MEC.

 Bonus: 14 Pro Tips For Getting The Most Out Of Your Camping Mattress